-- 20.1 Posting.
+21.1 Posting.
 When a job opening occurs on a unit, it will be posted on the unit for seven days per agreed upon unit procedures, e.g. e-mail, posting notebook, bulletin board.
-After seven days, the position will be posted house-wide in addition to being posted externally - 20.2 Internal Unit Transfer.
+After seven days, the position will be posted house-wide in addition to being posted externally.

+- 21.2 Internal Unit Transfer.
 Nurses who are regularly assigned to a specific unit will be given preferential consideration for transfer to other shifts or positions in that unit before other nurses except more senior nurses returning from layoff status to a previous unit and shift. - Unit employees shall request in writing to the Nurse Manager transfer to the vacant position.
 Applicants will be notified in writing of the status of their application in a timely manner.
 The Nurse Manager will consider the RN's request for the position.
 Appointments shall be made on the basis of the requirements of the position and the applicant's qualifications.
-All other factors relevant to the position being equal, seniority will be the determinant in such decisions. - 20.3 Transfer To Another Unit.
+All other factors relevant to the position being equal, seniority will be the determinant in such decisions. - 21.3 Transfer To Another Unit.
 Requests for transfer to another unit should be submitted in UWHIRES on-line.
 Transfer requests will be forwarded to the Nurse Manager for review prior to filling the vacant position through the transfer or promotional process.
 A good faith effort will be made to facilitate lateral transfers from one unit to another.
 All other factors relevant to the position being equal, seniority will be the determinant in such decisions. - Unit seniority will be computed and exercised consistently within the RN2 and RN3 job classifications.
-Nurses who transfer to another unit will be granted 50% of their seniority not to exceed the median number of years of employment on the unit.

-- Bargaining unit nurses who accept management roles and then return to their former bargaining unit position recoup 100% of their pre-management seniority.
-Nurse Managers moving to bargaining unit positions for the first time have no accumulated seniority. - Nurses who transfer units recoup 100% of their pre-transfer seniority after eighteen months on the new unit. - Bargaining unit nurses who move between RN2 and RN3 classifications retain 100% of their seniority. - 20.4 Promotions.
+Nurses who transfer to another unit will be granted 50% of their seniority not to exceed the median number of years of employment on the unit. - Bargaining unit nurses who accept management roles and then return to their former bargaining unit position recoup 100% of their pre-management seniority.
+Nurse Managers moving to bargaining unit positions for the first time have no accumulated seniority. - Nurses who transfer units recoup 100% of their pre-transfer seniority after eighteen months on the new unit. - Bargaining unit nurses who move between RN2 and RN3 classifications retain 100% of their seniority. - 21.4 Promotions.
 Applications for promotions should be submitted in UWHIRES on-line during the period of official posting.
-Promotional openings will be posted for a minimum of seven calendar days in the unit, Nursing Personnel, the Nursing and Outpatient administrative office and the Personnel Department. - 20.5 Reallocation.
-A reallocation (reclassification) shall not alter a nurse's anniversary date for purposes of accrual of benefits or placement in the salary schedule, except when the nurse is at the top of the range at the time of reallocation.
+Promotional openings will be posted for a minimum of seven calendar days in the unit, Nursing Personnel, the Nursing and Outpatient administrative office and the Personnel Department. - 21.5 Reallocation.
+A reallocation (reclassification) shall not alter a nurse's anniversary date for purposes of accrual of benefits or placement in the salary schedule, except when the nurse is at the top of the range at the time of reallocation. - 21.6 Trial Service: Employees who transfer, promote, or voluntarily demote within the bargaining unit shall serve a trial service period.
+Paid or unpaid leave taken during the six (6) month trial service period shall extend the length of the trial service period by the amount of paid or unpaid leave taken.
+Either the Employer or the employee may end the appointment by providing notice.
+During the first two (2) months of trial service, these employees have preemptive rights to their former position.
+After the first two (2) months but during the remainder of trial service, employees who are not staying in the new position shall have the option to revert to their former position if it is still vacant or be placed on the rehire list.

-ARTICLE 21 - WORKER'S COMPENSATION LEAVE
+ARTICLE 22 - WORKER'S COMPENSATION LEAVE